Jeanie Bell: Biography

 She received a master's degree in Linguistics from The University of Melbourne for her 2003 sketch grammar of the Badjala language, a variety of Gabi-Gabi spoken on Fraser Island (K'gari) on the southern coast of Queensland.
-She has since been closely involved in language revitalisation work focusing on Badjala and Yagara languages, and is currently involved in research on kinship and marriage in Aboriginal communities as part of a PhD at the Australian National University.
+She was closely involved in language revitalisation work focusing on Badjala and Yagara languages, and was involved in research on kinship and marriage in Aboriginal communities as part of a PhD at the Australian National University.
 Her contributions to Indigenous language maintenance and revitalisation were recognised, along with those of other founding members of the Aboriginal Languages Association, at a 2012 NAIDOC event hosted by Governor General Quentin Bryce.
 In 1993, she was one of six Indigenous Australians who jointly presented the Boyer Lectures for the International Year of the World's Indigenous People (IYWIP).

-Although Bell is no longer a practising linguist, a scholarship exists in her name for Indigenous PhD students at the Bachelor Institute, to further her legacy in the field of transcultural knowledge creation.
+A scholarship exists in her name for Indigenous PhD students at the Bachelor Institute, to further her legacy in the field of transcultural knowledge creation.

+Bell passed away in an aged care home near Caboolture on 12 May 2024.